Tapered Annual Allowance

 The threshold income will be important for many.
-For example if an individual’s total income amount less deductions is £100,000 (after an employee pension contribution to a net pay arrangement scheme of £80,000) it would mean that the £150,000 adjusted income is breached, but because the threshold income of £110,000 is not breached the tapered annual allowance will not apply.
+For example if an individual’s total taxable income amount (less deductions) is £190,000 (£100,000) following an employee pension contribution to a net pay arrangement scheme of £80,000, it would mean that the £240,000 (£150,000) adjusted income is breached, leading to the expectation that the annual allowance will be tapered, but because the threshold income of £200,000 (£110,000) is not breached the tapered annual allowance will not apply.

 The legislation included anti-avoidance measures for anyone entering into an arrangement on or after 9 July 2015 to avoid or reduce the impact of the tapered annual allowance.
 An arrangement will include –

 a salary sacrifice arrangement under which the individual gives up the right to income in return for the making of a relevant pension contribution, and